-(1) All figures are approximate.
-Full year audited figures for financial year ending 31 December 2019 will be reported in the OAFS Annual Report for the year.

-(2) The Government subvention for 2020 is as reported in the Draft Financial Estimates 2020 under the Ministry for Finance's vote (https://mfin.gov.mt/en/The-Budget/Pages/The-Budget-2020-GD-9691.aspx).
+- (1) All figures are approximate.
+Full year audited figures for financial year ending 31 December 2020 will be reported in the OAFS Annual Report for the year.
+Reserves not shown. - (2) The initial cost for the design and implementation of the Case and File e-Solution System (CFES) is expected to amount to around €52,510.
+The capital expenditure relating to the Case Management System software will be funded from EU funding (part of which was received in 2019) and reserves (derived from Government subvention). - (3) A provision for rent, utilities and other ancillary expenditure is being made if the OAFS may be requested to relocate to other offices to enable renovation of the building in which it is currently housed. - (4) The Government subvention for 2021 is as reported in the Draft Financial Estimates 2020 under the Ministry for Finance's vote (https://mfin.gov.mt/en/The-Budget/Pages/The-Budget-2021-ND111213.aspx).
 Additional funds may be required to cover unanticipated expenditure for the year.